aseprite/docs/preferences.md

   ![Eyedropper tool icon](tools/eyedropper-tool.png) tool will change the color of your brush.
-Checking this option, after picking a color with the eyedropper, the custom brush will be completely discarded and a a regular brush with the picked color will be selected.
+Checking this option, after picking a color with the eyedropper, the custom brush will be completely discarded and a regular brush with the picked color will be selected.
 * **Downsampling**: The algorithm to use to show the sprite when the zoom level is <= 50%.
 By default it's *Bilinear mipmapping*.
 * **Right-click**: You can customize what specific action to do with